optimizeng/AI-AustraliaWildfireAnalysis/README.md

 In this study, the overall objective is to create an automated process of creating a fire training dataset at a continental scale, efficiently using computational resources for the ML algorithms.
 We mapped fire occurrence locations and no-fire occurrence locations alongside 15 fire causal factors.

-**We applied the training dataset to different ML algorithms, such as Random Forest (RF), Naïve Bayes, and Classification and Regression Tree (C
+**We applied the training dataset to different ML algorithms, such as Random Forest (RF), Naïve Bayes, and Classification and Regression Tree (CART).**

+All ML approaches were trained using 70% of the wildfire dataset and tested using the remaining 30% of the dataset.
+The M